SO-Eng/SoftwOrt-PokeApi.co/README.md

 - The user interface is built in MVVM design.
 For this purpose the extension from Caliburn Micro is used.
 [Caliburn Micro](https://caliburnmicro.com/)

-- The backend for the API control is from PoroCYon [PoroCYon](https://gitlab.com/PoroCYon/PokeApi.NET)
+- The backend for the API control is from PoroCYon [JJ Banda](https://github.com/mtrdp642/PokeApiNet)

 ## License
 The project is OpenSource and subject to the [MIT](https://opensource.org/licenses/MIT) license.